abdirisakmo/school-management-system/README.md

     Node js, express and mongodb in the backend

-    React js , Redux, Meterial-ui,Reactstrap, are the frontend
+    Angular , Redux, Meterial-ui,Reactstrap, are the frontend